lu-llinc/moocs-dashboard/README.md

 ## README

-This vagrantbox sets up a virtual environment containing anaconda and Rstudio.
-Both python an Rstudio can be run from within a browser outside of the virtual environment.
+This repository contains a vagrant machine that sets up and configures a virtual environment containing the necessary software to run a dashboard displaying Coursera MOOC data from your local browser.

+Below, you will find instructions to boot the VM.
+For more detailed instructions, please visit [this document](https://jasperginn_leiden.gitbooks.io/a-shiny-dashboard-for-coursera-mooc-data/content/).

 ## Setting up the vagrantbox